Macdonald index from 3d TQFT: Introduction

 This intriguing relation between the chiral algebra and the infrared BPS spectrum can be better understood from a three-dimensional viewpoint.
 In particular, as illustrated in \cite{Dedushenko:2023cvd}, for Argyres-Douglas type theories whose operator spectrum includes fractional $U(1)_r$-charges, one can consider an $r$-twisted compactification that gives rise to a 3d $\CN=4$ SCFT \cite{Gang:2018huc, Gang:2023rei}.
 After performing a topological twist, we obtain a three-dimensional topological field theory (TFT) whose boundary supports the 2d VOA associated with the original 4d SCFT.

 Although the resulting 3d SCFTs are generally non-Lagrangian, there exists a natural way to obtain an effective Lagrangian description with $\CN=2$ symmetry from the Coulomb branch perspective of the 4d theory.
 As discussed in \cite{Gaiotto:2024ioj} (see also \cite{Kim:2024dxu, Go:2025ixu}), by focusing on the BPS spectrum that remains stable under the $r$-twisted circle compactification, we are naturally led to a 3d $\CN=2$ abelian Chern-Simons matter theory subject to a superpotential deformation, which is expected to flow to the non-Lagrangian SCFT with $\CN=4$ supersymmetry enhancement.
-This description allows us to compute various observables for the 3d SCFT, including the half-index of the A-twisted theory, defined by \be \II^A(q) = \mathrm{tr}_B~(-1)^F q^{J+R_H}\ , \ee where the trace is taken over the space of boundary local operators, and $R_{H},~ R_C$ correspond to Cartan generators of the $SU(2)_H \times SU(2)_C$ R-symmetry of the $\CN=4$ algebra.
-For a large class of Argyres-Douglas theories, the $A$-twisted half-index obtained in this way is identified with the trace of the quantum monodromy operator \eqref{quantum monodromy intro}, which in turn provides a physical motivation for the infrared trace formula of the Schur index.
+This description allows us to compute various observables for the 3d SCFT, including the half-index of the A-twisted theory, defined by

+where the trace is taken over the space of boundary local operators, and $R_{H},~ R_C$ correspond to Cartans of the $SU(2)_H \times SU(2)_C$ R-symmetry of the $\CN=4$ algebra.
+For a large class of Argyres-Douglas (AD) theories, the $A$-twisted half-index obtained in this way is identified with the trace of the quantum monodromy operator \eqref{quantum monodromy intro}, which in turn provides a physical motivation for the infrared trace formula of the Schur index.
 See also \cite{ArabiArdehali:2024ysy,Ardehali:2024} for an alternative approach based on studying the high-temperature limit of the superconformal index.